- First, 10x collects a broad range of ideas.

-Each subsequent phase of funding allows for a greater investment into an idea, and requires project teams to continue to prove potential impact and demonstrate that a project can thrive.
-Between phases, we review progress to determine if we should continue investing in a project.
-This way, only the best ideas receive large investments, and we avoid spending millions of taxpayer dollars on ideas that won’t work.
+Each subsequent phase of funding allows for a greater investment into an idea and requires project teams to continue to prove potential impact and demonstrate that a project can succeed.
+Between phases, we review progress to determine if we should continue investing in a project and many projects do not proceed beyond Phase 1.
+This way, only the best ideas receive large investments and we avoid spending millions of taxpayer dollars on ideas that won’t work.

 How 10x selects projects

 10x accepts ideas from federal employees throughout the year.
 A few times a year, 10x collects all the ideas and evaluates them for funding.
 The most promising ideas proceed to Phase 1.